digitallawyer/openlegaldictionary/_definitions/penny.md

 ---
 title: Penny
 permalink: "/definitions/penny.html"
 body: An English coin, being the twelfth part of a shilling.
-It was also used ln America during the colonial period
+It was also used in America during the colonial period
 published_at: '2018-07-07'
 layout: post